Volvo EX30 review

 • -Big price jump to larger battery

-The starting price of the Volvo EX30 undercuts the Jeep Avenger and Kia Niro EV.
-However, there is some unpicking to do, because the cheapest Single Motor EX30 has a relatively small battery so it can't travel particularly far on a charge.
+The starting price of the Volvo EX30 is about the same as an entry-level Kia EV3 or Smart #1 but slightly more than a Jeep Avenger Electric.
+However, there is some unpicking to do because the Single Motor EX30 – the cheapest version – has a relatively small battery so it can't travel particularly far on a charge.

-You get plenty of standard equipment, though, including adaptive cruise control, a powered tailgate, heated front seats, a heated steering wheel and dual-zone climate control.
-So, if a long range isn't a top priority, it's well worth considering.
+You do get plenty of standard equipment though, including adaptive cruise control, a powered tailgate, heated front seats, a heated steering wheel and dual-zone climate control.
+If a long range isn't a top priority, the entry-level EX30 is well worth considering.

-If you want even more kit, you'll need to go for an Extended Range or Twin Motor Performance version.
-Both give you access to range-topping Ultra trim, which adds a panoramic glass roof and electrically adjustable front seats.
+If you want even more kit, you'll need to go for an EX30 Single Motor Extended Range or Twin Motor Performance.
+Both give you access to range-topping Ultra trim, which adds a panoramic glass roof, an EV heat pump and electrically adjustable front seats.

-All things considered, we reckon the Extended Range in Plus trim makes the most sense.
-Yes, it's a shame you don't get (and can't add) adjustable lumbar support, but it keeps the price respectable.
+All things considered, the Single Motor Extended Range in Plus trim makes the most sense.
+It's a shame it's not available with adjustable lumbar support but it keeps the price respectable.

-However, you get plenty of kit to help prevent an accident in the first place, including automatic emergency braking (AEB), rear cross-traffic alert, traffic-sign recognition and a system that alerts occupants if they start to open a door when a cyclist or car is approaching.
+Volvo gives you plenty of standard kit to help prevent an accident in the first place, including automatic emergency braking (AEB), rear cross-traffic alert, traffic-sign recognition and a system that alerts occupants if they start to open a door when a cyclist or car is approaching.

-The EX30 is too new for us to have gathered any reliability data, although Volvo as a brand finished in ninth place (out of 32 manufacturers) in our 2023 What Car?
-Reliability Survey – a strong performance but still below Kia and Hyundai.
+The EX30 is too new for us to have gathered any reliability data but Volvo as a brand finished in 12th place (out of 31 manufacturers) in our 2024 What Car?
+Reliability Survey – a strong performance, but just below Kia and Hyundai.

-The warranty is an average three years or 60,000 miles, too – although the battery is covered for eight years (or 100,000 miles).
+The warranty is an average three years or 60,000 miles – although the battery is covered for eight years (or 100,000 miles).

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here